codimoc/secret-wallet/README.md

 Configuring the **secret wallet** is required in order to save both the AWS credentials for the Amazon cloud and the device's configuration key, which is the first layer of security to protect your secrets.
 This configuration also creates the DynamoDB table used to store the secrets.

 This *first time configuration* is performed by running the **secret_wallet_conf** script from the command line.
 This script is interactive, in the old way of *questions and answers*, and provides some default values when possible.
-It is divided into two separate steps, each of which can be skipped.
+It is divided into three separate steps, each of which can be skipped.
 Skipping a step allows to avoid overwriting credentials, if the system was partially configured, and a partial change of configuration is desired.

 These steps are:
 *   Storing the **AWS credentials**: this results in creating or modifying the *credentials* file in the *.aws*  directory, located in the user home directory.
 This file is typically divided into separate sections.
 This allows to persist  different connections to different services on the Amazon cloud.
 The section relevant to the **secret-wallet** is market with the heading [secret-wallet].
-*   Storing the **secret wallet configuration**: this step persists the information in the *secretwallet.json* file in the *.secretwallet* directory, located in the user home directory.
+*   Storing the **secret wallet configuration**: this step persists the information in the **secretwallet.json** file in the *.secretwallet* directory, located in the user home directory.
 This configuration file is used to store the device encryption key, the name of the AWS connection profile and the table name where the secrets are stored.
 This file is also used to store customization parameters as described in [this section](#customization).
+* Choosing the **storage type** between **aws_dynamo** and **local_sqlite**.
+This information is stored in the **secretwallet.json** file together with the other customization settings.

 When questions are asked during the configuration, please type the first letter of the answer (e.g. *s* for *skip*) to select that choice.
 Whenever a default value is suggested, simply hit the *Return* button to confirm that choice.